otekolste/prework-study-guide/README.md

 ## License

-The license is in the repo.
+The license can be found in the repo.